Enhancing User-Feedback Driven Requirements Prioritization: Integrating into SBSE

-In Fig.~\ref{fig:5}, the ``$+$'' and ``$-$'' nodes denote the Pareto-optimal solutions found by the iReFeed NSGA-II search for one of the runs (run 5) of the D value variant .
+In Fig.~\ref{fig:5}, the ``$+$'' and ``$-$'' nodes denote the Pareto-optimal solutions found by the iReFeed NSGA-II search for one of the runs (run 8) of the D value variant .
 The shared solutions are marked by ``$-$''.
 To evaluate the solutions found by baseline NSGA-II and iReFeed NSGA-II, we construct a \emph{reference Pareto front} informed by the work of Finkelstein \emph{et al.}~\cite{Finkelstein-REJ09}.
 In a nutshell, the reference Pareto front is the result of merging the solutions from different search algorithms and then excluding the solutions that are dominated by some other merged solutions.
 Since we are solving for the bi-objective optimization problem, we only consider the value and cost pairs as solutions when evaluating the baseline NSGA-II and iReFeed NSGA-II solutions.
-In Fig.~\ref{fig:5}, for example, although the solution $A$: (value=4097, cost=175) is Pareto-optimal when only the baseline NSGA-II is considered, $A$ becomes dominated by one of the iReFeed NSGA-II solutions $B$: (value=4713, cost=167).
+In Fig.~\ref{fig:5}, for example, although the solution $A$: (value=5329, cost=209) is Pareto-optimal when only the baseline NSGA-II is considered, $A$ becomes dominated by one of the iReFeed NSGA-II solutions $B$: (value=5335, cost=206).
 The reason is that $B$'s value is higher than $A$'s value, and at the same time, $B$'s cost is lower than $A$'s cost.
 In the face of $B$, $A$ is no longer on the reference Pareto front.
 Therefore, the reference Pareto front denotes the best available approximation to the \emph{real} Pareto front~\cite{Finkelstein-REJ09}.

 The measure used by Finkelstein \emph{et al.}~\cite{Finkelstein-REJ09} to compare different search algorithms is to count the number of individual algorithm's solutions on the reference Pareto front, namely the solutions that are not dominated by the reference Pareto front.
-We report the average results for each iReFeed variant against the baseline across 10 runs in Table \ref{table:RQ3_average_runs}.
-The results across each run for all the iReFeed variants against baseline is shown in Figure \ref{fig:RQ3_plot}.
+We report the average results for each iReFeed variant against the baseline across 30 runs in Table \ref{table:RQ3_average_runs}.
+We also compute the Vargha--Delaney $A_{12}$ \cite{Vargha_Delaney} effect size across the 30 runs to measure the consistency of performance difference between the two approaches.
+An $A_{12}$ value greater than 0.5 indicates that iReFeed variant tends to achieve better performance, while an $A_{12}$ value less than 0.5 indicates that baseline tends to achieve better performance.
+Additionally, the results across each individual run for all the iReFeed variants against baseline are shown in Figure \ref{fig:RQ3_plot}.